 About Windsor Advantage, LLC

-Windsor provides a comprehensive outsourced USDA and SBA loan department to lenders nationwide.
-With more than 150 years of collective government guaranteed lending experience, cutting edge systems and rigid controls, Windsor Advantage is uniquely qualified to support its clients to develop and implement a thoughtful and profitable USDA and SBA 7(a) loan program.
+Windsor provides a comprehensive outsourced USDA and SBA and USDA loan department to lenders nationwide.
+With more than 150 years of collective government guaranteed lending experience, cutting edge systems and rigid controls, Windsor Advantage is uniquely qualified to support its clients to develop and implement a thoughtful and profitable USDA and SBA 7(a) and USDA loan program.

 In the past 18 months, Windsor clients funded more than $150 million in USDA loans.
 The USDA loans processed by Windsor have made a significant impact in 17 states.
 With the proceeds from the loans in Windsor’s portfolio, more than 2,100 jobs have been created or maintained in rural communities across the country.
 As of March 31, 2017, Windsor’s USDA loan servicing portfolio exceeded $170 million.